Classic36-Media/New-Sword-Blocking/README.md

 * Blocks 50% of damage from attacks, just like in 1.8!

 > [!NOTE]
-> The changes made by this pack do not apply to:
+> The changes made by this pack do not currently apply to:
-> * Swords that were crafted prior to installation
+> - Swords that were crafted prior to installation
+> - Swords dropped by mobs
+> - Swords traded from Villagers
+> - Swords found in loot chests
-> * Swords taken out of the Creative inventory
+> - Swords taken out of the Creative inventory
-> * Swords given by commands
+> - Swords given by commands

 ![image](https://i.imgur.com/i0UMYSB.gif)